codelitdev/courselit/apps/docs/src/pages/en/self-hosting.md

 If you want to send emails using CourseLit, it is easy as well.

-1. Create an enviroment file called `.env` with the following content and replace the values accordingly.
+1. Create an enviroment file called `.env` with the following content (in the same directory as your `docker-compose.yml` file) and replace the values accordingly.

 ```
 SUPER_ADMIN_EMAIL=your@email.com